hunterjsb/cellar/README.md

 The "Minimum size" input field allows users to specify the minimum size of an object (in pixels) that the image processing algorithm should consider as a cell.
 The value must be between 1 and 100,000.
 By default, the value is 5000.

-### Scale Factor
+### Radial Contrast (Scale Factor)

-The "Scale Factor" input field allows users to specify a factor that adjusts the intensity of the center-weighted thresholding.
+The "Radial Contrast" (previously "Scale Factor") input field allows users to specify a factor that adjusts the intensity of the center-weighted thresholding.
 The value must be between 0.01 and 1.
 By default, the value is 0.35.

-### Offset
+### Global Brightness (Offset)

-The "Offset" input field allows users to specify an offset that adjusts the base threshold of the center-weighted thresholding.
+The "Global Brightness" (previously "Offset") input field allows users to specify an offset that adjusts the base threshold of the center-weighted thresholding.
 The value must be between 0.01 and 1.
 By default, the value is 0.6.

 ## Output